Recovery of U.S. troops' remains in North Korea complicated by cash, politics

 “We might spend a million dollars and come up with nothing.”

-Additional reporting by Jeongmin Kim and Josh Smith in SEOUL, Arshad Mohammed and Daphne Psaledakis in WASHINGTON; Editing by Lincoln Feast.
+Additional reporting by Jeongmin Kim and Josh Smith in Seoul, Arshad Mohammed, Daphne Psaledakis, Steve Holland and David Brunnstrom in Washington; Editing by Lincoln Feast and Jonathan Oatis